Adele on her forthcoming album: "It was more me divorcing myself"

-Adele has spoken about her “sensitive” new album, saying that it is more personal to her than any of her previous records.
+Adele has spoken about her “sensitive” new album, saying that it’s more personal to her than any of her previous records.

 - READ MORE: 15 times Adele was truly hilarious

-Across the interviews, which were conducted in LA and New York respectively, the pop star spoke about the negative impact that her divorce from Simon Konecki, who lives across the street from her in LA, had on their nine-year-old son, Angelo.
+Across the interviews conducted in LA and New York respectively the pop star spoke about the negative impact that her divorce from Simon Konecki, who lives across the street from her in LA, has had on their nine-year-old son, Angelo.

+She explained that despite the pain that she was inflicting on her son by splitting from Konecki, she knew that she was doing the right thing.

-What ensued was more frequent conversations with him about what was happening.
-“That’s when I started sharing with him,” she said.
+What ensued was more frequent conversations between Adele and her son about what was happening.
+“That’s when I started sharing with him,” she said, explaining that her son’s observations about her appearing distant and removed hit her hard.

-From there, Adele explained that the thematic foundations of her forthcoming album were set.
-She said she realised that her naturally defensive stance against men, as explored on previous albums, might have been more her problem than theirs.
+Adele went on to discuss how the thematic foundations of her forthcoming album began to form.
+She said that she realised that her naturally defensive stance against men, as explored on previous albums, might have been more her own problem than theirs.

 Elsewhere, in the British Vogue interview, she addressed falsehoods about her lifestyle change that saw her shed considerable weight over a two-year period.
 She explained that she decided to get physically fitter to help manage bouts of anxiety.